justnonamenoname/lt/readme.md

 5) Research random quantum processes associated with qualia; this will make it possible to determine information coming from qualia and how reverse influence of qualia affects the brain
 6) Researching the reverse influence will make it possible to determine how exactly phenomenal consciousness became entrenched in evolution
 7) Identify a shared node for vision and hearing, which is activated without vision and sound
-8) Assess whether particles in this node are replaced during life to exclude lifeticle candidates
+8) Assess whether particles in this node are replaced during life to exclude lt candidates
 9) Determination of how exactly the brain sets the frame rate of consciousness and collapses
-10) Depending on the structure, this may help determine the location of the lifeticle
+10) Depending on the structure, this may help determine the location of the lt
 11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
 12) Further help may be provided by researching the coding of the node structure in DNA
 13) Researching the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
-14) Determine the exact properties of the lifeticle via quantum interactions
+14) Determine the exact properties of the lt via quantum interactions

 **Orch OR theory**

-The Orch OR theory of consciousness (Orchestrated Objective Reduction) by Penrose and Hameroff coincides with the lifeticle theory in several aspects:
+The Orch OR theory of consciousness (Orchestrated Objective Reduction) by Penrose and Hameroff coincides with the lt theory in several aspects:
 1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena
 2) The second method of generating qualia
 3) A solution to the problem of pointwise binding (the issue is discussed in the section on the connection between qualia and the brain)